noor188/School-Management-System/README.md

      - toString (excluded collections to avoid infinite loops)
      - override equals and hashcode methods
 #### Requirement 2 - Data Access Object  (dao) interfaces:
+Created the following classes which implements the StudentI and CourseI interfaces, as well as overrides and implements all abstract service methods.

+- StudentService
+- CourseService

 #### Requirement 3 - Service layer: